Premature Ovarian Insufficiency (POI) Clinic

 What to expect

-- Further testing such as blood work or ultrasounds
+- Further testing, such as blood work or ultrasounds

-- Medication such as hormone therapy
+- Medication, such as hormone therapy

-- Referrals to a fertility specialist
+- Referral to a fertility specialist

 You might also be invited to participate in a research study to advance our understanding of POI.

-Please note we are a teaching hospital, so you may see a medical students, residents, fellows or other medical trainees as part of your care.
+Please note that we are a teaching hospital, so you may see medical students, residents, fellows or other medical trainees as part of your care.
 Learners are supervised by other members of our dedicated care team who work together to provide you with comprehensive care.

 What to bring